-The mission of the Civil Law Division is to provide skilled legal services to state agencies and officials in trial and appellate litigation which includes prosecuting and defending matters in state and federal courts and before various administrative tribunals.
-The division is organized into eight sections, as summarized below:
+The mission of the Division of Civil Law is to provide skilled legal services to state agencies and officials in trial and appellate litigation, which includes prosecuting and defending matters in state and federal courts and before various administrative tribunals.
+Our Division is organized into the following nine sections:

 Business Litigation represents state agencies and officials in state and federal trial and appellate courts (including federal bankruptcy courts nationally) in constitutional and statutory challenges to state laws and regulations; challenges to decisions of state taxing agencies and agencies regulating financial sector businesses such as the insurance, real estate, and financial industries; matters of public contracting and procurement, and other commercial disputes.

 Cannabis Control provides representation to state regulatory and law enforcement agencies in civil actions and administrative proceedings related to licensed and unlicensed commercial cannabis activity, including cultivation, manufacturing, testing, transporting, distributing, retail sales, and temporary cannabis events.

 The section administers the Cannabis Administrative Prosecution Program (CAPP), which collaborates with local jurisdictions to combat illegal commercial cannabis activity.
 For more information about CAPP, visit http://oag.ca.gov/capp.

 Correctional Law serves as litigation counsel, handling cases from the initial responsive pleading through discovery, trial, and appeal, for the California Department of Corrections and Rehabilitation and other related state agencies, in individual and class-action civil-rights actions filed by state prisoners, primarily concerning alleged violations of the United States Constitution, and generally filed in Federal Court.